 Like many of the other knee ice packs on our list, the NatraCure Hot/Cold & Air Compression Knee Brace provides compression as well as cooling or heating therapy to promote faster recovery from sprains strains, ligament tears, tendinitis, and knee surgery.

-Like The Pain Soother’s Reusable Ice Pack, the NatraCure Hot/Cold & Air Compression Knee Brace utilizes air pump system for more uniform compression.
+Like The Pain Soother’s Reusable Ice Pack, the NatraCure Hot/Cold & Air Compression Knee Brace utilizes an air pump system for more uniform compression.

 This ice pack is great at delivering targeted pain relief, but we would have liked to see a wider range of sizes.